ValentinaUn/Testing-open-source-toolboxes/README.md

 # Testing-open-source-toolboxes

+These are supplementary files for the bioRxiv preprint "Comparing open-source toolboxes for processing and analysis of spike and local field potentials data".
+The aim of these MATLAB scripts is to test and compare functionality of major open-source toolboxes for spike and local field potentials (LFPs) data analysis and processing.

-1 Please, upload the file MM_S1_raw.mat from https://crcns.org/data-sets/motor-cortex/pmd-1/about-pmd-1
+Please, upload the file MM_S1_raw.mat from https://crcns.org/data-sets/motor-cortex/pmd-1/about-pmd-1